invenia/FullNetworkModels.jl/docs/src/contributing.md

 ### ``\LaTeX`` functions

-LaTeX functions are used to provide clearer documentation of the template problem formulations and the expressions created by each model function.
+``\LaTeX`` functions are used to provide clearer documentation of the template problem formulations and the expressions created by each model function.
-These functions simply write the LaTeX expressions that defined by their corresponding function, which can then be read in rich-text environment.
+These functions simply write the ``\LaTeX`` expressions that defined by their corresponding function, which can then be read in rich-text environment.
-To that end, each model function `foo` should have a corresponding Latex function that is defined as `_latex(::typeof(foo))`.
+To that end, each model function `foo` should have a corresponding ``\LaTeX`` function that is defined as `_latex(::typeof(foo))`.
+See, for example, the `_latex` methods in the `src/model/` files.

 ## Tests